 “Cantor is special,” I replied.
 “A smug little weasel, always a smirk on his face, always pretending he’s doing working people a favor by ripping them off.”

 The rabbit picked a red pepper from his hoagie and threw it in the swamp.
 “He’s doin’ what weasels do, Odd Man.
 You expectin’ divine justice or something?”

 He thinks I’m a Platonist, maybe even a closet Christian.
 “I’m expecting earthly justice.
 Just because Lucretius was an atheist doesn’t mean he didn’t believe in justice.”

 “Them’s nothin’ but words,” the rabbit said.
-“You’re like one of them frogs in the scum pond over there, croakin’ at the top of your lungs I’m special, I’m special.
+“You’re like one of them frogs in the scum pond over there, croakin’ I’m special, I’m special.
 But you don’t even get no hourly wage, let alone OT.”

 “That’s my point, you dumb rodent.
 Things get worse unless we fix them.
 The fact that the universe is indifferent is no excuse to behave like sheep.
 It’s a reason to behave like humans.”

 The rabbit took a drink and said, “Humans, sheep, weasels — what’s the difference?
 We’ll all be dead in an eye blink.”